 3. Remember that you’re going to die.

 Create urgency in your life and imagine you’re going to die this time next year.
 Think of how you would spend your time and who you would spend it with.
 Write a love letter or other lasting message to important people in your life and for future generations to remember you by.
-Learn about writing Love Letters and Heart Wills and download Willow’s free tools to help you.
+Learn about writing Love Letters and Heart Wills and download Willow’s free tools to help you: Five-Minute Love Letter Exercise, How to Write Your Heart Will Guide.

 What about you?